-Ray Bolger was born Raymond Wallace Bolger on January 10, 1907 in Dorchester, Massachusetts, to Anne C. (Wallace) and James Edward Bolger, both Irish-Americans.
+Ray Bolger was born Raymond Wallace Bolger on January 10, 1904 in Dorchester, Massachusetts, to Anne C. (Wallace) and James Edward Bolger, both Irish-Americans.
 Ray began his career in vaudeville.
 He was half of a team called "Sanford and Bolger" and also did numerous Broadway shows on his own.
 Like Gene Kelly

 Gruff, burly American character actor.
 Born in 1903 in Benkelman, Nebraska (confirmed by Social Security records; sources stating 1905 or Denver, Colorado are in error.)
 Bond grew up in Denver, the son of a lumberyard worker.
 He attended the University of Southern California, where he got work as an...